linh-vup/pho-gallery-react/README.md

 - Instead of a simple array of images, I modified it to be an array of objects and added a 'description'(prompt) key to display the used prompt along with the image.
 - Used `display: flex` to organise text elements instead of using `position: fixed` and `bottom: 0` for the h3 project description.
 - Optimised for image loading by using a component using the `picture` element that includes a webp source and a png fallback
+- Used ["Be Vietnam Pro"](https://fonts.google.com/specimen/Be+Vietnam+Pro) font so Vietnamese letters/diacritics are displayed nicely

 # New Things Learned/Used